-Whole fish were fixed in 10% formalin and stored at room temperature.
+According to river and sampling date, whole fish were fixed in 10% formalin and stored at room temperature.
 These samples were sent to the Centre for Fish and Wildlife Health for histopathological evaluation.
-Fish were measured and kidneys were carefully removed, paraffin-embedded and routinely processed for histological examination.
-3 μm thick sections were prepared for histopathology and stained with haematoxylineosin (H&E).
-Histopathological lesions were graded as 0 (no), 1 (scattered), 2 (mild), 3 (mild to moderate), 4 (moderate), 5 (moderate to severe) or 6 (severe).
+Fish were measured and kidney was prepared.
+Formalin-fixed kidney samples were paraffinembedded and routinely processed for histological examination.
+3 μ m thick sections were prepared for histopathology and stained with haematoxylin-eosin (H&E).
+Histopathological lesions were graded as

+0 (no), 1 (scattered), 2 (mild), 3 (mild to moderate), 4 (moderate), 5 (moderate to severe) or 6 (severe).
 Additionally, lesions were classified as (i) acute, characterized by vasculitis with thrombosis, vascular and interstitial necrosis, hemorrhage and interstitial infiltration with mainly macrophages, (ii) chronic, characterized by macrophage infiltration, interstitial fibrosis and increased tubuloneogenesis, and (iii) chronic active, containing components of acute and chronic inflammation.
-Infection intensity was measured as density of parasites in the whole histological slide.
-It was classified as 0 (no parasites), 1 (scattered parasites), 2 (few parasites), 3 (few to moderate numbers of parasites), 4 (moderate numbers of parasites), 5 (moderate to high numbers of parasites) and 6 (high numbers of parasites).
+Abundance of parasites was classified as 0 (no parasites), 1 (scattered parasites), 2 (few parasites), 3 (few to moderate numbers of parasites), 4 (moderate numbers of parasites), 5 (moderate to high numbers of parasites) and 6 (high numbers of parasites).